 The core prostitution offense, R.I.
 Gen. Laws § 11-34.1-2(a) (Prostitution), applies equally to minors and adults, stating, "a person is guilty of prostitution when such person engages, or agrees, or offers to engage in sexual conduct with another person in return for a fee."
 However, R.I.
-Gen. Laws § 11-67.1-15(a)-(c) (Immunity of a minor) provides a clear prohibition on prosecution of minors for prostitution; it provides,
+Gen. Laws § 11-67.1-15(a)-(c) (Immunity of a minor) provides,

-(a) An individual is not criminally liable or subject to a delinquency proceeding in the family court for prostitution or solicitation to commit a sexual act if the individual was a minor at the time of the offense and committed the offense as a direct result of being a victim.

-(b) An individual who has engaged in commercial sexual activity is not criminally liable or subject to a delinquency proceeding in the family court for prostitution or solicitation to commit a sexual act if the individual was a minor at the time of the offense.
+- (a) An individual is not criminally liable or subject to a delinquency proceeding in the family court for prostitution or solicitation to commit a sexual act if the individual was a minor at the time of the offense and committed the offense as a direct result of being a victim. - (b) An individual who has engaged in commercial sexual activity is not criminally liable or subject to a delinquency proceeding in the family court for prostitution or solicitation to commit a sexual act if the individual was a minor at the time of the offense.

-(c) A minor who under subsection (a) or (b) of this section is not subject to criminal liability or a delinquency proceeding in family court is presumed to be an abused and/or neglected child as defined in \S 40-11-2.
+(c) A minor who under subsection (a) or (b) of this section is not subject to criminal liability or a delinquency proceeding in family court is presumed to be an abused and/or neglected child as defined in § 40-11-2.